 Black Lugworm Bait Presentation

 Fresh black lugworm is a very popular winter cod bait and is usually presented in a similar manner to blow lugworm, with the hook point placed in the tail and the worm threaded up the hook.
 Because they are tougher than blow lugworm their presentation is generally better and due to their size only a single worm is needed to make a substantial bait.
 To bulk the bait up further and add more attraction for fish they can be made into a cocktail bait, with squid and black lugworm creating a classic winter cod bait.
 Because black lugworm is a large bait (especially when made into a cocktail) it is often presented on a pennell rig to ensure that there is a hook at either end.

 Gutted frozen black lugworm takes a little more preparation.
 Once the lugworm has defrosted it will be apparent that, although tough, this is a somewhat limp and floppy bait which cannot be threaded up the hook in the usual manner.
 Instead, the following preparation should be done to create a bait which both stands up to casting and attracts fish:

 Depending on the size a number of defrosted black lugworms can be used on a hook and the fact that they have been wrapped in bait cotton or elastic means that they will be a tough bait which stands up well to casting, rough seas and strong tides.

 Many anglers find that the above process is easier if a baiting needle is used.
 This is simply a long metal needle where the hook is placed at one end and baits are threaded up the needle and on to the hook.
 With black lugworm this makes the baiting process easier and improves bait presentation.
-WSB Tackle’s Hollow Point Baiting Needles can be bought from Sea Angling Shop for only £1.39 for a pack of two by clicking here.
+Baiting needles designed for sea fishing can be bought from Sea Angling Shop by clicking here or from Amazon by clicking here.

 Two Separate Species of Lugworm … Eventually